deemru/php-cgi-spawner/README.md

 ## php-cgi-spawner

-It is the smallest (less than 4kb) and the easiest way to spawn a multiple php-cgi proccesses in Windows for your nginx server with fastcgi.
+It is the smallest (less than 4kb) and easiest way to spawn a multiple php-cgi proccesses in Windows for your nginx server with fastcgi.

 - It spawns as many php-cgi on a port as you need.
 - It automatically restarts them if they crashed.